kennyalmendral/kennyalmendral.github.io/_posts/2018-08-07-php-array-functions.md

 ## max

-Takes an array as an argument and finds the highest value in it, like so:
+Takes an array as an argument and finds the highest value in it, for example:

 ```php
 $numbers = array(2, 100, 80, 50, 75);